Early and Late Buzzards: Comparing Different Approaches for Quantile-based Multiple Testing in Heavy-Tailed Wildlife Research Data: Simulations

-Having discussed some asymptotic properties of the different multiple testing approaches, we now evaluate their finite sample performance in various settings.
-To this end, we did an intensive simulation study using the statistical software \textsf{R} version 4.2.1 \citep{r_core_team_r_2024}.
-We consider $k=4$ groups and compare the medians, i.e. $p_1 = 0.5, m = 1$.
+In this section, we consider $k=4$ groups and compare the medians, i.e. $p_1 = 0.5, m = 1$.
 Therefore, we use the Dunnett-type, Tukey-type and Grand-mean-type hypothesis matrix as $\mathbf{H}$, respectively, and $\epsilon_1 = ... = \epsilon_r = 0$ for the two-sided and non-inferiority hypotheses.
 Further simulations that focused on the comparison of medians and interquartile ranges simultaneously can be found in the Supplement and are summarized at the end of this section.
 For the data generation, we consider the same setup as in \citet{ditzhaus_qanova_2021}, i.e we simulate groupwise data from the model